pivotal-legacy/pivots/README.md

-# pivots-spring-boot
+# pivots-spring

-An internal directory using Spring Boot
+An internal directory using Spring Web MVC